goofycode83/goofycode83/README.md

 <details>
 <div>
   <summary><h3>👨‍💻 A Little About Me</h3></summary>
-  I'm a Front-End Engineer from JPMorgan with over three years of experience specializing in JavaScript and React development.
+  I'm a Front-End Engineer with over three years of experience specializing in JavaScript and React development.
 I thrive on building dynamic, responsive web applications that deliver intuitive user interfaces and seamless user experiences.
 </div>
 <!---
 goofycode83/goofycode83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.